How is the study program structured?

 The content on this page was translated automatically.

-Furthermore, basics are taught in the modules "Economics" (behavioral approaches to economics as well as bounded rationality) as well as "Psychology" (relevant theories and approaches of different fields of psychology and their application to concrete problems).
+Furthermore, the basics are taught in the modules "Economics" (behavioral approaches to economics and bounded rationality) and "Psychology" (relevant theories and approaches from various areas of psychology and their application to specific problems).

-In the six-week compulsory internship, students gain initial experience in the professional fields of business, psychology and management.
-The final module (18 credits) consists of the master's thesis and the associated colloquium.
-The lecturers come from the fields of business administration, economics and psychology.
+The final module (30 credits) consists of the Master's thesis and the associated colloquium.
+Lecturers come from the fields of business administration, economics and psychology.

 The content of the modules is taught according to international standards in the form of lectures, exercises and seminars.
-The corresponding examinations consist of written examinations, oral examinations, presentations and homework or a combination of these examination forms.
+The corresponding examinations consist of written examinations, oral examinations, presentations and term papers or a combination of these forms of examination.